Music, Conducting Specialization, M.M.

 - submit three letters of recommendation.

 Additionally, those seeking a specialization in conducting must complete an audition.
-Applicants who do not pass the audition may be allowed, at the discretion of the faculty, to be admitted with probationary status for one semester and must register for MUAP 5020 - Private Instruction.
+Applicants who do not pass the audition may be allowed, at the discretion of the faculty, to be admitted as non-degree seeking for one semester and must register for MUAP 5020 - Private Instruction.
 They must re-audition at the end of their first semester of study.
-Students who do not pass the audition on their second attempt will be excused from the program.
+Students who do not pass the audition on their second attempt will not be admitted.

 The Master of Music degree in Music with a specialization in conducting requires completion of a minimum of 30 semester hours.